The Wytches: Three Mile Ditch (2020–2022)

-Our Guest Can't Be Named (2023-24)
+Our Guest Can't Be Named (2023–2024)

 Demelza Mather had toured with the band as a session drummer since Honey's departure in 2019 and was announced as an official member of the group in March 2023.

 In June 2023, the band announced they had signed to Alcopop!
 Records and would be performing a tour of the UK and Europe in October 2023.

 On 4 July 2023 the band released the single "Maria" and also announced their upcoming fourth album Our Guest Can't Be Named would be released in September 2023.
 The music video for Maria was directed by band member Mark Breed.

 On 24 August 2023 the band released Zep Step, the second single from Our Guest Can't Be Named.
 A limited edition 7" pressing of the single was released printed on X-ray films in the style of Ribs, a historically black market method of smuggling and distributing music banned from the public.
 The accompanying music video was again directed by Mark Breed.

 On 22 September 2023 The Wytches released their fourth album Our Guest Can't Be Named.
 The album received largely positive reviews, with DIY Magazine describing it as "A wave-ride of glorious surf-sludge".

-On 5 July 2024, the band released the 'Replica' EP via Alcopop!
+On 5 July 2024, the band released the Replica EP via Alcopop!
 Records.
 As well as Pentagram, it also features covers of tracks by Porter Wagoner, Chet Baker and John Cale.

 Through mid-2024, the band began performing with new drummer Bhav Thaker, who also plays with the band Mademaker.

+Talking Machine (2024–2025)

+On 12 August 2025, The Wytches released a new single called 'Black Ice'.
+Alongside the single, the band announced that an upcoming album titled Talking Machine was scheduled for release on 10 October via Alcopop!
+Records.

+According to Bell, the album’s concept draws a parallel between Thomas Edison’s “Tone Tests”—events designed to fool audiences into thinking they were listening to live musicians—and the contemporary anxiety surrounding AI and its potential to replace human jobs.

+Reviews for the album were largely positive, with DIY Magazine describing it as "a commendable addition to The Wytches’ canon", whilst Kerrang said "fired up with attitude and a dash of gothic coldness, Talking Machine is a dark and dreamy mystery".

+In October/November 2025, the band embarked on a 25 date tour of the UK and EU to support the new album.